Subscribe from $5.99

 If you’re already subscribed, please Log In.

 Farrah Cureton is a science teacher at Bessemer City Middle School in Alabama.
-She holds both a BA and MEd in Elementary Education from Alabama State University.
+She holds both a BA and an MEd in Elementary Education from Alabama State University.
 Cureton is pursuing an EdD in Educational Technology from William Howard Taft University.

 Dr. Yuvraj Verma is a TEAMS math teacher at Bessemer City Middle School in Alabama and an Adjunct Professor of Graduate Education at William Howard Taft University in Colorado.
-He holds a BA in Sociology from Iona University, a MAT in Elementary and Special Education from the Relay Graduate School of Education, and a MBA in Healthcare Administration, EdS in Education Administration, and EdD in Technology and Leadership from William Howard Taft University.
+He holds a BA in Sociology from Iona University, an MAT in Elementary and Special Education from the Relay Graduate School of Education, and an MBA in Healthcare Administration, EdS in Education Administration, and EdD in Technology and Leadership from William Howard Taft University.

 Education News

-Kids Write 4 Kids 2025 Contest Now Open for Young Canadian Authors
+Kids Write 4 Kids Creative Writing Contest Celebrates Young Authors Across Canada

 Advertisement